JakeIsMeh/Basic-Arduino-Thermocouple/README.md

 # Basic Arduino Thermocouple

-This project was born out of my wonderful physics teacher's desire to intergrate the ALP (Applied Learning Programme) into his classes.
+This project was born out of my wonderful physics teacher's desire to intergrate ALP into his classes.

-He had gotten himself a generic MAX6675-based K-Type Thermocouple kit off of Taobao so he could measure the live temperature of things when doing heat-related topics, but could never find enough time to research and set up the whole contraption himself.
+He had gotten himself a generic MAX6675-based K-Type Thermocouple kit off of Taobao so he could measure the live temperature of objects when doing heat-related topics, but could never find enough time to research and set up the whole contraption himself.

 So, he approached me to help him with this.

-I got it working fairly quickly, but it was quickly forgotten. (and somebody ripped the whole thing apart!)
+I got it working fairly quickly, but it was quickly forgotten. (and somebody else ripped the whole thing apart!)

 So, here I am, almost exactly a year later, documenting this, as my last gift to my school. (and bolstering my EAE)